Fintech firms want to shake up banking, and that worries the Fed

 Some officials are unsettled by the rapid growth of fintech firms, which half of US consumers now use to transfer money, according to consultancy EY.

-From 2010 to 2017, more than 3,330 new fintech firms were created, according to the Treasury, with financing for such firms soaring thirteen-fold over that period to $22 billion.
+From 2010 to 2017, more than 3,330 new fintech firms were created, according to the Treasury, with financing for such firms soaring thirteen-fold over that period to US$22 billion.

-Officials worry these young players favor growth over risk-management and regulatory know-how – a concern exacerbated this month when fintech Robinhood mistakenly claimed its new checking and savings accounts were federally insured.
+Officials worry these young players favour growth over risk-management and regulatory know-how - a concern exacerbated this month when fintech Robinhood mistakenly claimed its new checking and savings accounts were federally insured.

-"Atlanta's trying to be a fintech hub, so I get the opportunity to talk to a lot of entrepreneurs in this space," said Atlanta Fed President Raphael Bostic at a banking conference late last year.
-"Almost none of them has risk at the top of what they're thinking about, and that makes me nervous."

 Some officials worry that direct access to the payment network would mean that a fintech firm's collapse, a major IT stumble or cyber breach, could spread risk across the system or hurt consumers.